brwnsugr/ruby_notification_work/README.md

   --------------------------------------------------------------------------------------------------------------------
   735.84 tests/s, 4415.01 assertions/s
   ```
-  - at the Case Above, 6 assertion check was executed and all passed.
+  - at the Case Above, 6 assertion checks were executed and all passed.
-  - If you want to add a new test case, you may write the test cases as hash in ruby_notification_work/test/test_case.rb
+  - If you want to add new test cases, you may write the test cases as hash in ruby_notification_work/test/test_case.rb

 # Assumptions